keithledgerwood/WICLab-guide/002-active-directory.md

 11. Authenticate to your Okta org as an administrator. \
 You may need to complete MFA as part of the login process.

-        In general, it is strongly recommended that you do not use a personal admin account to set up agents.
+   > In general, it is strongly recommended that you do not use a personal admin account to set up agents.
 If this account is later removed, the agent could also lose access.
-For a demo system you can take the risk with the benefit that it’s easier and quicker this way.

    If you do create a dedicated admin account to register AD agents, it will need the Organizational Admin and Application Admin roles.

 After login completes, you will see this consent prompt:

 ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/002/image12.png "image_tooltip")